JKorf/FTX.Net/README.md

 | ----------- | ----------- | ---------|
 |`AffiliateCode`|Affiliate code which will be sent when placing orders|`jkorf-net`

+## FAQ
+**Does this library support the FTX.US**
+Yes.
+Switch by changing the BaseAddress in the client options.

 ## Release notes
 * Version 0.1.7 - 11 Oct 2021
     * Fixed nullable properties on FTXPosition model